PsuAstro528/project-elizabethg60/README.md

 In terminal:
 1. using Pkg
 2. Pkg.develop(path= "your directory")
-3. Pkg.add(["Revise", "SPICE", "Downloads", "LinearAlgebra", "NaNMath", "BenchmarkTools", "Test", "Profile"]) *note: you may have to download some of above package first before adding to Pkg *note: may have to instantiate after adding using: Pkg.instantiate()
+3. Pkg.add(["Revise", "SPICE", "Downloads", "LinearAlgebra", "NaNMath", "BenchmarkTools", "Test", "Profile, Statistics", "PyPlot"])
+    *note: you may have to download some of above package first before adding to Pkg *note: may have to instantiate after adding using: Pkg.instantiate()
 4. using Revise